 Let’s continue the experiment.
 Let’s read some excerpts from another biblical writer, only this time from the New Testament.
 Let’s hear from a man who loved the Gospel, preached it, and taught it as much as any mortal.
 Let’s hear from Paul:

 • What shall we say then?
 Is the law sin?
 Certainly not!
-On the contrary, I would not have known sin except through law (Romans 7:8).
+On the contrary, I would not have known sin except through law (Rom.
+7:8).

-• Therefore the law is holy, and the commandment holy and just and good (Romans 7:12).
+• Therefore the law is holy, and the commandment holy and just and good (Rom.
+7:12).

-• For I delight in the law of God according to the inward man (Romans 7:22).
+• For I delight in the law of God according to the inward man (Rom.
+7:22).

 Does this sound like a man who believed the law of God has no place in the Christian life?
 Read Paul carefully and you will find a man whose heart longed for the law of God as much as David’s.